seirforindia/seirdistrictmodel/README.md

 ## About this app

-Implements a Network SEIR compartmental Model for forecasting COVID in India
+Implements a Network SEIR compartmental Model for forecasting COVID in India.